Admission to the University Honors Program

 Exceptional entering students are accepted into the University Honors Program through either the First-Year Honors Experience or the Engineering Honors Program.

 Students selected for the First-Year Honors Experience take a two course sequence that introduces them to a range of engaged-learning experiences available at Mercer.
-This program is open to students of all majors in the College of Liberal Arts, the School of Engineering, the School of Business and Economics, the College of Education, the School of Music, and the College of Health Professions.
+This program is open to students of all majors in the College of Liberal Arts and Sciences, the School of Engineering, the School of Business, the College of Education, the School of Music, and the College of Health Professions.
 Students enroll in HON 110 (University Honors Program Seminar I) in the fall semester and HON 115 (University Honors Program Seminar II) in the spring semester.
 Upon completion of HON 110 and HON 115, students are eligible to apply for either Mercer Service Scholars or the University Honors Program in the college or school in which they are enrolled.

 Engineering students with satisfactory mathematical skills may be invited to begin the Engineering Honors Program in their first year.
 Engineering Honors students enroll in EGR 101 (First Year Engineering Honors) in the fall semester and EGR 102 (First Year Engineering Honors) in the spring semester in lieu of HON 110 and 115.